misslivirose/basic-unity-vr/05_Building_3d.md

 A maze is no fun when you can see to the exit, so our next step is to add walls.
 Do do this, we'll need to add a new type of object.
 Unity provides a **cube** GameObject, which we'll be using to make our walls.

-Create a cube using the following properties (if you're following the same pattern we used above):
+Create a cube using the following properties (if you're following the same pattern we used above) by going to GameObject -> 3D Object -> Cube:

 * Position (x:0, y = 2, z = 2.75)
 * Rotation: (x: 0, y:0, z:0 )